corda/corda-docs-portal/content/en/docs/corda-os/4.5/corda-testnet-intro.md

 The Corda Testnet is an open public network of Corda nodes on the internet.
 It is designed to be a complement to *the* Corda Network where any entity can transact real world value with any other counterparty in the context of any application.
 The Corda Testnet is designed for “non-production” use in a genuine global context of Corda nodes, including but not limited to CorDapp development, multi-party testing, demonstration and showcasing of applications and services, learning, training and development of the Corda platform technology and specific applications of Corda.

-The Corda Testnet is based on exactly the same technology as the main Corda Network, but can be joined on a self-service basis through the automated provisioning system described below.
+The Corda Testnet is based on the same underlying technology as the main Corda Network, however it can be joined on a self-service basis through the automated provisioning system described below.

+{{< warning >}}

+The Corda Testnet services are a demonstration version only - they are supported on a "best-effort" basis and there are no commitments with regards to their uptime.

+Users looking for long-lasting supported networks should consider the [Corda Network](https://corda.network/) for UAT and Production Networks, or refer to [the Corda Enterprise Network Manager documentation](https://docs.corda.net/docs/cenm/index.html) to evaluate or license the software recommended to operate a production Network on Corda.

+{{< /warning >}}

 ## Deploying a Corda node to the Corda Testnet